TEACHING PARTICIPATORY PRACTICE AS THE BEST WAY TO ADVOCATE FOR JUST, EQUITABLE COMMUNITIES

-Applicants must have a bachelor's degree from an accredited institution.
+Applicants must have a bachelor’s degree from an accredited institution.
 Applications will be accepted after the deadline until the program is full.
-TOEFL of 600 (250 or 100 Internet) is required for international students.
+Please see our departmental requirements, including TOEFL minimums, on the Graduate Departmental Requirements page.
 Applications will be accepted after the deadline if there is room.